elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 ...>   {1, x, 3} when x > 0 ->
 ...>     "Will match"
 ...>   _ ->
-...>     "Would match, if guard condition were not satisfied" ...> end
+...>     "Would match, if guard condition were satisfied" ...> end
 "Will match"
 ```